-By Nikita Barsby, Senior Associate and Renae Harg, Associate
+By Nikita Barsby, Special Counsel and Renae Harg, Senior Associate

 Some employees may see the Christmas period as an opportunity to focus more on festive season activities and less on work.
 Employees may spend excessive time away from the office, having lunch or Christmas shopping.
 Other employees may spend excessive time online, shopping for Christmas presents or planning Christmas activities, or excessive time decorating the office.
 These types of behaviours can be difficult for employers to manage, without appearing Grinch-like and while still ensuring staff morale remains positive over the busy Christmas period.